EvgeniyaKuzmina/java-task-manager/README.md

 It is independent task

 ---

+All types of tasks have:
+ 1. title
+ 2. description
+ 3. id
+ 4. status

-All types of tasks can have next  status:
+Tasks can have next status:
  * NEW — the task has just been created, but it has not yet been started
  * IN_PROGRESS — the task is being worked on
  * DONE — the task is completed